 - Enable Client Uninstall Warning Text: Selecting this check box ensures that a warning is displayed if the user attempts to uninstall the client.
-This check box is accompanied by the warning text, which you can edit. - In Enterprise PKI mode, this tab also includes the EKU (Extended Key Usage) field in the Certificate Identification area.
-The EKU is an Object ID that allows the client to identify the certificate with which it should connect to cloud scanners.
-The domain administrator defines this EKU and must use it in the certificate template from which all cloud users certificates are created.
-In the EKU field, specify the OID provided by the domain administrator. - Client unable to connect to Cloud proxies when off premise: This area enables the administrator to control how the MSC behaves when it cannot connect to any Cloud Scanners or there is no Cloud Scanner available; for example, when working in a hotel.
+This check box is accompanied by the warning text, which you can edit. - Client unable to connect to Cloud proxies when off premise: This area enables the administrator to control how the MSC behaves when it cannot connect to any Cloud Scanners or there is no Cloud Scanner available; for example, when working in a hotel.
 Three options are provided: - Disable Web access - Allow direct Web access - Enable "hotel mode" for a specified duration